-The role and status of a postdoctoral fellow should be clearly differentiated from those of a graduate student, full-time technical staff member, or faculty member.
-At Mizzou, postdoctoral scholars who hold the title “postdoctoral fellow” generically refers to all doctoral-level scholars engaged in advanced education and training that is of limited duration (typically five years or fewer) and designed to prepare them for academic and/or research careers.
-For postdoctoral fellows whose responsibilities are primarily teaching (i.e., teaching 2 3-credit classes each semester), they will hold the title of “postdoctoral fellow – teaching.”
+The role and status of a postdoctoral scholar should be clearly differentiated from those of a graduate student, full-time technical staff member, or faculty member.
+At Mizzou, postdoctoral scholars who hold the title “postdoctoral fellow,” are primarily engaged in research, typically in a funded research setting, such as a laboratory.
+Postdoctoral scholars whose responsibilities are primarily teaching (e.g., teaching 2 3-credit classes each semester) hold the title of “postdoctoral fellow – teaching.”
 These titles apply regardless of whether the postdoctoral trainee is a salaried employee of the university or a stipend-supported fellow receiving funding directly from a granting agency or through a Mizzou account.
 Postdoctoral scholars hold appointments of limited duration (typically five years or fewer).

-Administrative responsibilities of the Office of Postdoctoral Education include the establishment of policies, benefits and services available to postdoctoral scholars, in addition to those provided to all full time non-regular academic appointees at the University of Missouri.
+Administrative responsibilities of the Office of Postdoctoral Education include the establishment of policies, benefits, and services available to postdoctoral scholars, in addition to those provided to all full time non-regular academic appointees at the University of Missouri.
 The Office of Postdoctoral Education also helps to facilitate campus-wide professional development and awards opportunities for postdoctoral scholars.

 Graduate School (housed in)

 210 Jesse Hall, Columbia, MO 65211

 Fax number: 1-877-632-6316